 You know I live for a good tablescape.
 This is a good time to pull out your Fall décor and snag some of those post Halloween items that have gone on sale.

 Use mini pumpkins, fresh or dried flowers, and a nice table cloth to jazz up the scene.

 I’m currently obsessed with grazing boards.
 I like the idea of putting out snacks for your guest and presenting them in this unorganized, yet beautiful way.
 This would be a good way to set out snacks and appetizers.
 Brunch foods like mini bagels and different flavored cream cheeses

 Sliced sweet breads or mini muffins like pumpkin and banana with flavored whipped butter.

 Assorted mini doughnuts and doughnut holes

 Setting up different food bars are a good way to allow your guest to customize their meal and allows the host relax because you set everything out and guest help themselves.
 Some fun brunch food bar ideas are:

-- Grits bar – make a pot of plain grits and include toppings like shrimp, cheese, chives, butter, bacon pieces.
-You can even put sugar and cinnamon out for those weirdos that like sweet grits (hahaha).
+Prepare a pot of plain grits and include toppings like shrimp, cheese, chives, butter, bacon pieces.
+You can even put sugar and cinnamon out for those weirdos that like sweet grits.

-- French toast/pancake/waffle bar – make french toast, pancakes, or waffles and put out toppings like different berries, whipped cinnamon butter, cooked apples, maple syrup, and whipped cream.
+Make French toast, pancakes, or waffles and put out toppings like different berries, whipped cinnamon butter, cooked apples, maple syrup, and whipped cream.